PaperMC/docs/docs/paper/admin/how-to/anti-xray.md

 :::tip Spacing

 YAML cares about whitespace!
 The example configuration below is already formatted correctly.
-Ensure formatting remains unchanged by using the "copy" button in the top right of each example.
+Ensure formatting and indentation remains unchanged by using the "copy" button in the top right of each example.
+Especially ensure that no tabulators are accidentally inserted.
+In Notepad++ you can use `Settings -> Preferences... -> Language -> Replace by space` or `Edit -> Blank Operations -> TAB to Space`.

 :::